 If you are arrested, a prosecutor will review your case before deciding what charges they will file.
 The initial charging decision does not bind a prosecutor.
 They may change the charged crimes after obtaining more evidence.

 If the prosecutor fails to charge you within the time limit, the police must let you go.
 Failing to release you in such a situation may violate your rights.

 Violation of the Speedy Trial Right: Remedies

 If you are detained but not booked within a reasonable time, your attorney may go to a judge and obtain a writ of habeas corpus.
 A writ of habeas corpus is a court order which instructs law enforcement to bring you before the court.
 There, a judge may decide whether the state is lawfully holding you.

 Get a Handle on Your Criminal Charges: Call an Attorney Today

-Timing is essential, and your freedom is the highest priority.
-This is especially true when an arrest is made, as arrests can trigger strict law enforcement requirements.
+Timing is essential in criminal law.
+Your freedom is the highest priority.
+This is especially true when you are arrested—arrests can trigger strict law enforcement requirements.